Meet the Neuro Community

 You may recognise Jenny’s face from past years as you’ve cycled over the finish line and are greeted by the crowd of clapping Cheer Club supporters in their red and white shirts, welcoming you back from your ride and thanking you for showing your commitment to fight MS.

 Jenny was diagnosed with MS in 1973, when she was in Year 10 and just 15 years old.
 The muscle spasms, lack of balance and numbness made it hard to live the active life of a regular teenager.
-Jenny’s mum, who was a nurse herself, insisted that Jenny see her GP, where she was immediately referred to a Neurologist.
+Jenny’s mum, who was a nurse herself, insisted that Jenny see her GP, where she was immediately referred to a neurologist.

 Yet, before she could see the specialist, Jenny had a severe episode- experiencing complete paralysis and blindness in both eyes.
 For Jenny, the next three months were spent in hospital enduring countless tests to determine the cause of her symptoms.
 At this time, MRI’s were not available, and Jenny had to endure three lumbar punctures before receiving her MS diagnosis.
 She was confused, scared and could not fathom what effect that would have on the rest of her life.